Genda Lal Dixit

-Genda Lal Dixit (30 November 1888 – 21 December 1920) was an Indian revolutionary who worked as a schoolteacher at Auraiya in the district of Etawah, United Province, British India.
+Genda Lal Dixit (30 November 1888 – 21 December 1920) was an Indian revolutionary who worked as a school-teacher at Auraiya in the district of Etawah, United Provinces, British India.
 He led a group of Indian freedom fighters (revolutionaries), known as the Shivaji Samiti, who engaged in subversive activities against the British Raj.
 As a consequence of their involvement in the Mainpuri Conspiracy of 1918, Dixit was arrested and imprisoned first at Agra fort and later at Mainpuri.
-He managed to escape from prison and died on 21 December 1920 in a government hospital at Delhi.
+He managed to escape from prison with the help of Pandit Dev Narayan Bhartiya and latter died on 21 December 1920 in a government hospital at Delhi.

 Dixit was associated with Ram Prasad Bismil.

 Early life

-Genda Lal Dixit was born on 30 November 1888 in Baha tehsil of Agra district in United Provinces.
+Genda Lal Dixit was born on 30 November 1888 in Bah tehsil of Agra district in United Provinces.
 His father's name was Bhola Nath Dixit.
 His mother died when he was around three years old.

 After completing his primary education in his native village, he attended the Government High School in Etawah and later matriculated from Agra.
 He became a teacher in DAV School Auraiya, United Province.

 Revolutionary activities

 When Lord Curzon, the Viceroy of British India, ordered the division of Bengal, a Swadeshi Movement arose throughout the country.
 Dixit read newspaper articles written in protest by Bal Gangadhar Tilak and was inspired to emulate in United Province the celebrations of Shivaji Utsav in Maharashtra.
 He took leave of absence from his job and went to the nearby princely state of Gwalior, where the populace was sympathetic to the idea of independence from Britain.
 There he encouraged youths to support the movement for change and to take up arms.

 Dixit established the Shivaji Samiti as a means to his ends.
 It was initially involved in distribution of seditious literature but he saw an opportunity to unite the dacoits of the region and proposed this in meetings held in the Bhind and Morena districts of Central Province.
 He motivated the dacoits to participate in a guerilla war by retelling stories of Shivaji, a Maratha leader who had used similar tactics during the reign of the Mughal emperor, Aurangzeb.
 The dacoits raised funds for the venture through a series of robberies in rural areas of Agra and Gwalior.

-The guidance of Dixit was sought by Ram Prasad Bismil, a fellow revolutionary who had established his own organization, called Matrivedi ("Altar of Motherland"), in the city of Shahjahanpur, United Province.
+The guidance of Dixit was sought by Ram Prasad Bismil, a fellow revolutionary who had established his own organization, called Matrivedi ("Altar of Motherland") founded and managed by Pandit Dev Narayan 'Bhartiye' in the city of Shahjahanpur, United Province.
 The two men were put in touch with each other by Somdev, who thought that the effectiveness of Bismil would be improved if he was supported by a more experienced person.
 A period of collaboration followed.